TheWolverine - Harbaugh Breaks Down 2020 Signees, Talks 'Stars' And More

 Harbaugh Breaks Down 2020 Signees, Talks 'Stars' And More

-Michigan head coach Jim Harbaugh talks about many of his signees after December’s early signing period on former All-American Jon Jansen's In The Trenches Podcast ...
+Michigan head coach Jim Harbaugh talked about many of his signees after December’s early signing period on former All-American Jon Jansen's In The Trenches Podcast.

 Harbaugh and his staff had a busy day Wednesday, Dec.
-18, the first day 2020 preps could sign letters of intent.
-They signed 23 players, 15 on defense, on a satisfying day for the coach and his staff.
+18, the first day 2020 preps could sign Letters of Intent.
+They signed 22 players on a satisfying day for the coach and his staff.

 The Wolverines currently rank 11th in the Rivals.com rankings after the early period.